HDegroote/hyper-blackbox-exporter/README.md

 Includes metrics:
 - `hyper_probe_success`: whether a hypercore can be located and its first block downloaded
 - `hyper_probe_duration_seconds`: how long it takes to locate the hypercore and download the first block
+- `hyper_probe_nr_peers`: how many peers are serving this block (this is an underbound, the server might not connect to all of them)
 ## Install

 `npm i -g hyper-blackbox-exporter`